 We need to have goals in art.
 But why?
 If painting is something you enjoy, why would you want to set aside time and force yourself to do it?
-Because like any skill you’d like to become good at, it’s important to have a painting practice in order to get better.
+Because, like any skill you want to become good at, you have to have a painting practice in order to get better.
 As Harley Brown said, “[Confidence] cannot come cheaply.
 It’s not a freebie.
 Many things in life are, but confidence is not one of them.”

 It Takes Effort

 But what does it mean to have a painting practice?
 Does that mean to wake up before the sun every day?
 Or spend all day toiling away like the old masters?
-Depending on your goals, it will be different for everyone.
+It will be different for everyone depending on your goals.
 Most of us lead busy lives with a myriad of competing responsibilities, and our desires with art vary.
 For you, painting might be a fun hobby.
 It might be something you enjoy doing with others, or maybe it’s your quiet escape.
 You might simply enjoy the process.
 Or maybe you dream of being a full-time artist.

 What Is Your Goal?